Table of contents

 Sometimes the implementation of production management software is postponed because of fear of the reaction of your team.
 What if the workers decide to quit?

-- It appears that people work better than you thought.
-They want to take pride in their job, show good quality, get praise, and see that their effort is recognized.
-Manufacturing software where all tasks are clear, priorities set and jobs assigned makes their work easier.
-If you won’t track every second of their time nor become a slave driver, you will have workers on your side very quickly.
-The atmosphere will improve, because it is clear who is responsible for which task, and each mistake is not automatically the worker’s fault.
+Very often, the fears turn out to be completely unfounded though.
+Workers want to take pride in their job, show good quality, get praise, and see that their effort is recognized.
+Manufacturing software where all tasks are clear, priorities set, and jobs assigned makes their work easier.
+And while they might be initially wary of having their work time monitored, they will quickly notice how useful this feature is for them as well – that is, if you won’t track every second of their time.
+The atmosphere will improve because it is clear who is responsible for which task, and each mistake is not automatically the worker’s fault.